imZEH/Payslip-Generated-with-NODEJS/README.md

 - node index.js

-Questions and comments email me at ngr_24@ymail.com.
+Questions and comments feel free to create an issue to this repository.